Student Success and Transitions

 Services and Programs

-Academic advisors connect with the students we serve to provide proactive and on-time delivery of services that assist students with academic planning, registration, withdrawal, declaring a major, transfer, and connecting with campus resources.
+Academic advisors and enrollment services counselors connect with the students we serve to provide proactive and on-time delivery of services that assist students with academic planning, registration, withdrawal, declaring a major, transfer, and connecting with campus resources.

 Collegiate Connection allows high school students to take college credit in high school based and campus based classroom settings.
 For additional information on Collegiate Connection, please see: Student Services .